 Adam M. Hanif, MD, and Nieraj Jain, MD, Atlanta – Review of Opthamology (July 10, 2019)

-Compounding the problem of Elmiron‘s risks of permanent eye damage is the fact the product’s labeling contained no warnings of the risk of developing Maculopathy until June of 2020, despite the drug being available since 1996.
-It now recommends that Elmiron users should have their eyesight tested regularly.
+Compounding the problem of Elmiron‘s risks of permanent eye damage is the fact the product’s labeling contained no warnings of the risk of developing Maculopathy until June of 2020.
+Johnson & Johnson subsidiary Janssen Pharmaceuticals now recommends that Elmiron users should have their eyesight tested regularly.

-Why?
-Well, although the scientific and medical community only recently learned of the connection between chronic Elmiron use and PPS-associated Maculopathy, it appears the drug’s manufacturer, Johnson & Johnson subsidiary Jansen Pharmaceuticals, may have known of the link for two decades; early clinical trials of the drug reported vision and eye related adverse events of patients who took Elmiron for up to four years.
+While the scientific and medical community only recently learned of the connection between chronic Elmiron use and PPS-associated Maculopathy, it appears Janssen may have known of the link for over 20 years – early clinical trials of the drug reported eye-related adverse events of patients who took the drug.

 Signs and syptoms of Elmiron-associated Maculopathy include: